 Other Adverse Effects:

-- Pulmonary: As mentioned above – usage of non-selective blockers in patient with reactive airway diseases should be strictly avoided to reduce the risk of bronchospasm.
+- Pulmonary: As mentioned above – usage of non-selective blockers in client with reactive airway diseases should be strictly avoided to reduce the risk of bronchospasm.

 - Heart failure exacerbations: Edema, pulmonary crackles, weight gain

-- Hypoglycemia masking effect: Patients who are diabetic may fail to recognize symptoms of hypoglycemia – masked by the beta blockers.
+- Hypoglycemia masking effect: Clients who are diabetic may fail to recognize symptoms of hypoglycemia – masked by the beta blockers.

 - Orthostatic hypotension: Increased risk of falls – when going from sitting to standing

-- Decreased energy with exertion: Patients may observe lower energy as HR falls – this effect tends to go away through time.
+- Decreased energy with exertion: Clients may observe lower energy as HR falls – this effect tends to go away through time.

 - Beta blocker withdrawal: Acute withdrawal from beta blockers can lead to morbidity and mortality – can cause exacerbation of ischemic symptoms and precipitation of a myocardial infarction or tachyarrhythmia.
 This is due to upregulation of sympathetic stimulation.